Aman2916/Aman2916/README.md

 👋 Hi, I’m @Aman </br>
   A passionate developer exploring the intersection of web development and machine learning </br>
-🌱 Currently learning React </br>
+🌱Currently learning React </br>
-💡 Open to: Collaboration on open-source projects and freelance opportunities.</br>
+💡Open to: Collaboration on open-source projects and freelance opportunities.</br>

 <!---